Apzmie/DIAYN-vs-CIC-without-Extrinsic-Rewards/README.md

 ![diayn_cic](images/diayn_cic.png)

 ### DIAYN
 The discrete skill z is represented as a one-hot vector to treat each skill as an independent category without any numerical order.
 The objective of the discriminator is to predict the correct skill when given a specific next state.
 Because the true probability of the correct skill given the specific next state is unknown before training, it is denoted as q instead of p.
 The next state is input to the discriminator network, which outputs logits for all possible skills so that softmax can be applied.
-The negative sign for matching the optimization direction, and the log for simplifying optimization.
+Because it is desirable for each skill to show different behaviors by making the skill prediction accurate, intrinsic reward is just the loss function with the sign reversed.
+The probability of selecting z is included because, in theory, it seems to be intended to make all skills equally selected.
+However, in the actual implementation, it only acts as a constant that shifts the reward baseline.

 ### CIC
 The continuous skill z is represented as a vector containing random values between 0 and 1.